In this guide, we’re going to cover everything you need to know to prepare for product manager (PM) interviews at Capital One.

 - Product improvement questions

-- Metrics questions
+- Product execution questions

-- Strategy questions
+- Product strategy questions

 5.3 Practice by yourself or with peers

-In our experience, practicing by yourself is a great way to prepare for PM interviews.
 You can start practicing alone, asking and answering questions out loud, to help you get a feel for the different types of PM interview questions.
-It will help you perfect your step-by-step approach for each question type.
-And it also gives you time to correct your early mistakes.
+It will help you perfect your step-by-step approach for each question type and give you time to correct your early mistakes.

 5.4 Practice with experienced PM interviewers